Ircama/hostp2pd/README.md

 In interactive mode, logging can be changed using `loglevel`.

 To browse the log files, [lnav](https://github.com/tstack/lnav) is suggested.

+If the following error message occurs: `CRITICAL:root:Wrong "logging" section in YAML configuration file "/etc/hostp2pd.yaml": Unable to configure handler 'file'.`, it means that the current *hostp2pd* permissions do not allow updating the log file; try `sudo chmod a+rw /var/log/hostp2pd.log*`.

 # Command-line arguments